A comprehensive list of eligible and ineligible expenses

 Pre-existing conditions - Medical expenses not covered because of the plan's pre-existing condition limitation are reimbursable.

 Premiums - Premiums, of any kind, that you pay for yourself or your eligible dependents are not reimbursable under a Health FSA.
-However, see exceptions for HRA and HSA.

 Prescription drugs - See Medicines.